wwwdata/implicitly_animated_reorderable_list/README.md

 ### Caveats

 Note that this package is still in its very early phase and not enough testing has been done to guarantee stability.

 Also note that computing the diff between two very large lists may take a significant amount of time (the computation is done on a background isolate though unless `spawnIsolate` is set to `false`).

 ### Acknowledgements

 The diff algorithm that `ImplicitlyAnimatedList` uses was written by [Dawid Bota](https://gitlab.com/otsoaUnLoco) at [GitLab](https://gitlab.com/otsoaUnLoco/animated-stream-list).

-### Roadmap

-You can take a look at the [Roadmap](https://github.com/bxqm/implicitly_animated_reorderable_list/blob/master/roadmap.md) to see which featues I am working on or plan to implement in future versions.